 - a.
 Uniform Basis Rules for Trusts.
 Some transactions that the IRS has seen are questionable.
 If the income beneficiary and remaindermen join in selling the entire trust to a third party, each gets a pro rata share of basis in the trust assets under §643.
 IRS is taking another look at those rules.
 They were enacted before §664 regarding charitable remainder trusts.
 The IRS is looking at whether the uniform basis rules should apply to split interest trusts. - b.
-Adjustments to CLT Sample Forms, §664.
+CLT Ordering Rules; Adjustments to CLT Sample Forms, §664.
+The CLT ordering regulations are likely to be issued in the near future.
+(See further discussion of the proposed regulations describing the ordering rules in Item 16.b.
 The CLUT forms issued in 2008 are a little different than the CLAT forms that were issued in 2007.
 The annotations to the new CLUT forms reference the ordering rules that were issued after CLAT forms were published.
 In addition, the IRS is considering whether to include a sample form using formula clauses in testamentary CLTs. - c.
 Graduated GRATS, §2036.
 Various comments about the §2036 regulations for GRATs asked how §2036 would apply to GRATs with graduated annuities.
 There were several suggestions, and the IRS has its own views.
-The IRS has been working on this issue with IRS actuaries, and a proposed regulation should be issued in the near future.
-"It is pretty far along."
+The IRS has been working on this issue with IRS actuaries, and a proposed regulation has been issued.
+The general approach is to consider the amount of funds required using the §7520 rate to produce the annuity in the year of death, and if the annuity increases in a future year, to consider the amount of additional funds required to produce that additional annuity amount and to discount the fund amount to the date of death, and to repeat that procedure for each year in which the annuity would increase.
+(The proposed regulations do not address how declining annuities would be considered.
+For example, if the decedent had the right to receive an annuity of \$9X in the first year, but died in the second year when the annuity was \$1x, would the amount includible just be the amount of funds required using the §7520 rate to produce the \$1X annuity that the decedent had the right to receive in the year of death?)